zio/zio/docs/datatypes/core/runtime.md

 Sometimes to diagnose runtime issues and understand what is going on in our application we need to add some sort of monitoring task to the Runtime System.
 It helps us to track fibers and their status.

-By adding a `Supervisor` to the current platform of the Runtime System, we can track the activity of fibers in a program.
+By adding a `Supervisor` to the current configuration of the Runtime System, we can track the activity of fibers in a program.
 So every time a fiber gets started, forked, or every time a fiber ends its life, all these contextual pieces of information get reported to that `Supervisor`.

 For example, the [ZIO ZMX](https://zio.github.io/zio-zmx/) enables us to monitor our ZIO application.
 To include that in our project we must add the following line to our `build.sbt`: